What is Barn Siding

 Giving New Life to Old Wood

 The Belly Love Brewery is making its mark as a local craft alehouse.
 It’s also making a strong style statement with a beautifully designed space that incorporates reclaimed barn wood.
+Let’s talk about the question – what is barn siding?

 The wood gleams with the blend of colors, sheen and textures that is the hallmark of reclaimed wood design.
 It’s the perfect backdrop to this local business that has deep roots in the community.
 Cochran’s Lumber and Millwork shares that love of history and community and is proud to be part of the Belly Love’s transformation.